September 24, 2025

 In a solar panel factory, an unexpected power loss can have cascading consequences:

 Investors must treat backup power not as an optional extra but as a core component of their operational strategy.
-This includes planning for a robust system of diesel generators and, increasingly, Battery Energy Storage Systems (BESS).
-The cost of this redundant power infrastructure has to be factored into the initial investment for a solar factory.
+This means planning for a robust system of diesel generators and, increasingly, Battery Energy Storage Systems (BESS).
+The cost of this redundant power infrastructure must be factored into the initial investment.
 Experience from J.v.G. turnkey projects shows that underestimating backup power needs is one of the most common and costly oversights for new entrants in emerging markets.

 From Port to Plant: Navigating Kenya’s Logistics Network

-A solar factory depends on a constant flow of inbound raw materials and outbound finished goods, making efficient, reliable transportation the lifeblood of the operation.
-Key materials like solar glass, EVA foil, and photovoltaic cells are typically imported, which makes port access a critical starting point.
+A solar factory’s operation depends on a constant flow of inbound raw materials and outbound finished goods, making efficient transportation its lifeblood.
+Since key materials like solar glass, EVA foil, and photovoltaic cells are typically imported, port access becomes a critical starting point.

 The Port of Mombasa: Gateway to East Africa